filerjs/filer/CONTRIBUTING.md

 ## Communication

 If you'd like to talk to someone about the project, you can reach us on irc.mozilla.org in the #filer or #mofodev channel.
 Look for "ack" or "humph".

+## Releases

+In order to perform a release, you'll need commit access to the main Filer repo, as well as access to publish to Filer's npm module.
+To do a release:

+1. Make sure you have a .env file, with your `GITHUB_TOKEN` included.
+See [`env.sample`](env.sample) for more info on how to create one.
+1. Login to the `npm` registry if you haven't already using `npm login`
+1. Run `npm run release`.
+Releases are done interactively using [release-it](https://www.npmjs.com/package/release-it), and our config is defined in [`.release-it.json`](.release-it.json).